 Natural History Museum of Utah

-Dubbed the “Trailhead to Utah,” the Natural History Museum of Utah (NHMU) features an expansive collection of dinosaur skeletons, interactive biology, geology and Native American cultural exhibits housed in one of the most architecturally distinctive buildings in the state.
+Dubbed the “Trailhead to Utah,” the Natural History Museum of Utah (NHMU) is one of the most popular things to do in Salt Lake City.
+It features an expansive collection of dinosaur skeletons, interactive biology, geology and Native American cultural exhibits housed in one of the most architecturally distinctive buildings in the state.
 Nestled in the foothills, with trails starting from NHMU’s front door, the museum makes for an ideal launchpad for children and curious adults to appreciate Utah’s remarkable natural history.

 City Creek Center

 Satisfy your shopping fix with a stroll through City Creek Center and browse Apple, Anthropologie, Coach, Nordstrom and more.
 On the many warm, sunny days in SLC, the center opens its retractable roof to let fresh air and sunlight spill onto the walkways making for an inviting experience as you walk past the gentle waters of City Creek stocked with local brown trout.
-This is shopping in true Utah style.
+No Salt Lake City vacation is complete without experiencing shopping in true Utah style.

 Utah State Capitol